FullStack-DP/session5/material/be-pp2.md

 ### Step 6: Implement Custom Middleware for Authentication

-To protect routes, implement custom middleware to enforce role-based access control.

 1. **Create `auth.js` Middleware**:
-   - Inside the `middleware` folder, create `auth.js` to check if the user is an admin.
+   - Inside the `middleware` folder, create `auth.js` to check if the role is admin.
+Use code from the [homework video](https://blog.webdevsimplified.com/2019-12/express-middleware-in-depth/).
-   - **Middleware Logic**:
-     - Check for an `admin` query parameter (e.g., `?admin=true`) or authorization header
-     - If admin is verified, allow the request to proceed
-     - If not, return a `403 Forbidden` status
-   - Refer to the [Express Middleware In Depth guide](https://blog.webdevsimplified.com/2019-12/express-middleware-in-depth/) for implementation patterns.

 2. **Import and Use the Middleware**:
    - Import `auth.js` into `userRouter.js` and `tourRouter.js`.